-Juvenile Detention General Cash Fund - accounts for the collection from State of Oklahoma and other Oklahoma counties for the housing of juvenile offenders.
+Juvenile Detention - accounts for the collection from State of Oklahoma and other Oklahoma counties for the housing of juvenile offenders.
 Disbursements are for the general operations of the juvenile detention center.

-Juvenile Bureau Federal IV E Fund - accounts for the collection of grant monies provided for seeking and preserving families.
+Juvenile Bureau Federal IV-E - accounts for the collection of grant monies provided for seeking and preserving families.
 Disbursements are for professional services, contracts, and community service supervisors.

-911 Emergency - accounts for the collection of a 5% fee of the tax rate imposed on residents outside city limits of Lawton, but within the boundaries of Comanche County.
+911 Phone Fees - accounts for the collection of a 5% fee of the tax rate imposed on residents outside city limits of Lawton, but within the boundaries of Comanche County.
 Disbursements are to operate and maintain an emergency telephone system (E-911).

-Civil Defense - accounts for the collection of state and local grant monies and disbursements are for emergency management purposes.
+Emergency Management - accounts for state and local government collections and disbursements are for personal services.

-Home Finance Cash Fund - accounts for the collection of donations from the Home Finance Authority.
+County Donations - Home Finance - accounts for the collection of donations from Home Finance Authority.
 Disbursements are made as designated by the Board of County Commissioners for the general operations of the County and maintenance of county facilities.